ucpu/degrid/README.md

-Grid is an example game made with Cage.
+Degrid is an example game made with Cage.
 See https://github.com/ucpu/cage for more information about Cage.

 # Screenshots